tomaslibal/onlineformsmarker/README.md

 OnlineFormsMarker
 =================

-Rendering engine for my form markup syntax.
-Takes input in a textual form or the methods of the formbuilder can be used to design and compose a form.
-Renders the form as HTML code.
+This is a rendering app for my form markup syntax.
+It takes input in textual form or the OOP methods of the form and components can be used to design and compose the form.
+The result is rendered as HTML code.

 Example
 -------------

 ![Image showing an example of OnlineFormsMarker](http://libal.eu/imghost/OFM_Capture_new.PNG "Example of OnlineFormsMarker")
-<br>Input as text demonstrating the syntax
+<br>Input-as-text example demonstrating the basic syntax and use
-<br>Result in a web browser running on a local server (depending on used CSS styles)
+<br>Result in a web browser running on a local server (some CSS was used)

 Syntax
 ------